thruthesky/fireflutter/README.md

 # Overview

+The goal of FireFlutter is to provide reusable the common code blocks encapsulating in the widgets.
+So, developer can quickly develop what they want using this package.

-Fireflutter made for reusing the common code blocks.
-Provides code for user, forum, chat and push notificiation management with `like`, `favorite`, `follow`, `post` and `comment` features.
+It provides code for user, forum, chat and push notificiation management that works with `like`, `favorite`, `follow`, `post` and `comment` features.

-There are some pre-defined fields for the user document.
-You can use `json_serializable` for providing each model extra fields.
+There are some pre-defined fields for the common usage in the database structure.
+We use `json_serializable` for providing each model with the fields.

 The model has also basic CRUD functionalities.